Metric connections with parallel skew-symmetric torsion

 \subsection{Overview}

 We now turn to the main results contained in this paper.
 Let $\nabla^\tau$ be a metric connection with parallel skew-symmetric torsion on a Riemannian manifold $(M,g^M)$.
 As already mentioned, the case where the holonomy representation of $\nabla^\tau$ is irreducible has been dealt with in \cite{c-swann}, so one can always assume that the holonomy representation is reducible.
-In contrast to the Riemannian (torsion free) situation, this by no means gives a reduction of the manifold as a Riemannian product (unless the geometry is decomposable, see Definition \ref{ri}), since the de Rham theorem does not apply.
+In contrast to the Riemannian (torsion free) situation, this by no means gives a reduction of the manifold as a Riemannian product (unless the geometry is decomposable, see Definition \ref{ri}), since the de Rham decomposition theorem does not hold for connections with torsion.

 Our first achievement is to show that among all possible parallel distributions of the tangent bundle, there is a particular one which we denote with $\V M$ and which has the remarkable property that its leaves are totally geodesic, and define locally a Riemannian submersion $M\to N$, which we call the standard submersion.
-Even more strikingly, the restriction of the curvature of $\tau$ to the leaves is $\nabla^\tau$-parallel, so each leaf is a locally homogeneous space by the Ambrose-Singer theorem \cite{ambrose}.
+Even more strikingly, the restriction of the curvature of $\tau$ to the leaves of this distribution is $\nabla^\tau$-parallel, so each leaf is a locally homogeneous space by the Ambrose-Singer theorem \cite{ambrose}.

 The next step is to show that the fibration $M\to N$ can be obtained as the quotient of a principal bundle over $N$ carrying a connection with {\em parallel curvature} by a subgroup of its structure group.
 This is achieved as follows.
-One shows that the holonomy bundle $Q$ of $\nabla^\tau$ over $M$ with group $K=\Hol(\nabla^\tau)$ can be viewed as a principal bundle over the base $N$ of the standard submersion, with a larger structure group $L$ containing $K$, and such that $L/K$ is isomorphic to the fibers of the standard submersion.
+One shows that the holonomy bundle $Q$ of the restriction $\nabla^\tau|_{\V M}$, with structure group $K:=\Hol(\nabla^\tau|_{\V M})$ can be viewed as a principal bundle $P$ over the base $N$ of the standard submersion, with a larger structure group $G$ containing $K$, and such that $G/K$ is a locally homogeneous space isomorphic to the fibers of the standard submersion.
 This fact can be interpreted as a Ambrose-Singer-like theorem for families, and reduces to the usual Ambrose-Singer theorem when the base $N$ is a point.